Engel relations in 4-manifold topology: Proof of theorem : A homotopy solution to the AB slice problem.

 \begin{prop} \sl There exist disjoint, homotopy standard maps (in the sense of definition \ref{homotopy AB slice}) of $A_1, \ldots, A_5$ into $D^4$ with the boundary data corresponding to the link $L$ in figure \ref{5 components}. \end{prop}

-{\em Proof.} The relative-slice problem corresponding to this embedding question is obtained by embedding the link in figure \ref{Torus figure} in a neighborhood of $l_1$ in figure \ref{5 components}.
+{\it Proof.} The relative-slice problem is an embedding question for disks obtained by embedding the link in figure \ref{Torus figure} in a neighborhood of $l_1$ in figure \ref{5 components}.
+Proposition \ref{homotopy standard prop} solves this problem in the weaker context of disjoint maps.
 We identify the curve $c$ with the component $l_1$.
 Then the relative-slice problem concerns the pair of links $(J, K)$ where $J=L$ is the link in figure \ref{5 components}, and $K$ consists of the 36 (red) dotted curves in figure \ref{Torus figure}, embedded in a neighborhood of $l_1$.
 More precisely, $K=\cup _i K_i$ consists of 12 links $K_i$.

 Using the commutator notation from section \ref{Engel subsection}, the component $l_1$ of the link $L$ in figure \ref{5 components} represents the element